Auriatta/Trimwind/README.md

 # Trimwind
 First game with engine prototype

-Samples of my code of game prototype with simple engine created in SDL 2.0.5.
+Samples of my code from game prototype with simple engine created in SDL 2.0.5.

 Gameplay